Type to search

 Quality: ⭐ ⭐ ⭐ ⭐

 Another contender from Joy For All is their cute Freckled Pup.
-This ginger pup has all the incredible social features that we know and love from other Joy For All pets: a live “heartbeat,” soft pettable fur, and built-in sensors that allow it to answer to touch.
+This ginger pup has all the incredible social features that we know and love from other Joy For All models: a live “heartbeat,” soft fur, and built-in sensors that allow it to answer to touch.

-Much like other pets from the brand, the Freckled Pup is designed to help older adults in social isolation cope with feelings of loneliness.
-Those with Alzheimer’s may find plenty of benefits from a robotic animal like this one.
-Since each day is different for people who experience late-stage dementia, the pets help them unwind.
+Much like other dogs and cats from the brand, the Freckled Pup is designed to help older adults in social isolation cope with feelings of loneliness.

 What sets the Freckled Pup apart from a weighted plush is its interactive ability.
-Its sensors placed all over the body allow it to bark, wag its tail, or nuzzle its head against its owners like a real animal.
-Of course, it also helps that this one has a super friendly appearance, with its huge floppy ears and soft muzzle.
-Animal lovers who are unable to take care of real pets due to Alzheimer’s will find the Freckled Pup to be a treat.
+Its sensors placed all over the body allow it to bark, wag its tail, or nuzzle its head against its owners like a real one.

 Pros and Cons of the Joy For All Freckled Pup